North Tonawanda, New York: Geography

 North Tonawanda is located at 43°2′28″N 78°52′8″W (43.041006, -78.868920).

 The Erie Canal defines the southern and the majority of the eastern borders of the city, with the rest of the eastern border made up of Sweeney Street and Old Falls Boulevard.
 Niagara Falls Boulevard (US Route 62) defines the northeastern border of the city.
 The majority of the northern border of the city is a line that runs east-west just above Forbes Terrace, mostly paralleling Ruie Road, with the rest of the northern border being a short northwesterly line that runs from Ward Road to Witmer Road.
 The western edge of the city is defined by the Niagara River and a line that runs just west of and parallel to Witmer Road.
 Also, at the southwest corner of the city is Tonawanda Island, which is separated from the mainland by the Little River (Part of the East Branch of the Niagara River) and is part of the city.

 The edge of North Tonawanda is sometimes hard to find, because the southern parts of both the Towns of Wheatfield and Pendleton use the same zip code as North Tonawanda, 14120.

 Climate

 Buildings

-It is home to many historic mansions and an historic cemetery.